nextstrain/ncov/narratives/ncov_sit-rep_2020-03-20.md

 # [A note on sampling](https://nextstrain.org/ncov/2020-03-19?c=country&r=country&d=map&p=grid&legend=closed)
 We currently have sequences from samples taken in 36 countries across 6 continents.
 This is an incredible feat -- sequencing an unknown, large RNA virus in the midst of a pandemic is difficult, and is only possible through the incredible work and timely sharing of data by scientists and physicians around the world.
 <br><br>
-While this data enables us to infer many useful characteristics of the outbreak and track its spread in real time, it's important to emphasize that our conclusions are limited by the available data.
-This happens because we expect that the true number of infections is far greater than the number of confirmed cases.
-Of these confirmed cases, only a fraction of viral samples are sequenced, and this fraction varies widely by country and region.
+While this data enables us to infer many useful characteristics of the outbreak and track its spread in real time, it's important to emphasize that our conclusions are limited by the availability of data.
+Of the overall number of cases, only a subset of patients is tested.
+Of those tested, only a subset of samples are also sequenced.
+Which subset of the overall number of cases is tested and sequenced can greatly vary across geographic regions and time.
+Additionally, phylogenetic reconstructions of outbreaks are always associated with a degree of uncertainty.
 Let's look at a few examples.

 <!-- There is NO right-side text -->

 <!-- ############ SLIDE BREAK ############# -->
 <!-- This is left-side text 4 -->
 # [Some regions are underrepresented in these data](https://nextstrain.org/ncov/2020-03-19?c=country&d=map&f_region=Central%20America,Oceania,South%20America,Africa&legend=closed&p=full&r=country)
 The map shows very few sequences from the global south.
 For example, we only have sequences from 4 of the 25 countries in Latin America where the WHO reports cases of COVID-19.
-This is NOT because COVID-19 isn't circulating in these areas, or that these cases are not as crucial to understand; rather, we just don't have much data available from these areas.
+This is not because COVID-19 isn't circulating in these areas, or that these cases are not as crucial to understand; rather, we just don't have much data available from these areas.
 <br><br>
 <!-- There is NO right-side text -->